mattmakai/fullstackpython.com/source/content/pages/04-web-development/09-other-web-frameworks.markdown

 # Other Web Frameworks
-Python has a significant number of web frameworks outside the usual Django, Flask and Bottle suspects.
+Python has a significant number of web frameworks outside the usual Django, Flask, Pyramid and Bottle suspects.

-## Pyramid
-The [Pyramid framework](http://www.pylonsproject.org/) stems from the Pylons project which develops a set of open source web application frameworks.
-Pyramid applications are built using a model-view-controller architecture.

 ## TurboGears2